 If you are accepting these Data Processing Terms on behalf of Customer, you warrant that: (a) you have full legal authority to bind Customer to these Data Processing Terms; (b) you have read and understand these Data Processing Terms; and (c) you agree, on behalf of Customer, to these Data Processing Terms.
 If you do not have the legal authority to bind Customer, please do not accept these Data Processing Terms.

-Introduction
+1. Introduction

-These Data Processing Terms reflect the parties' agreement on the terms governing the processing of Customer Personal Data.
+These Data Processing Terms reflect the parties' agreement on the terms governing the processing of certain data in connection with the European Data Protection Legislation and certain Non-European Data Protection Legislation.

 2. Definitions and Interpretation